sanghoonleepitt/S100A11_Macrophage/README.md

 - Running under: macOS Sonoma 14.4.1

 ___If your computer spec is not good, your computer may shut down while learning codes.___
-Especially, SCTransform() in the begining step of preprocessing Wu et al. and Bassez et al datasets requires a lot of memory.
-Then, you can email Sanghoon Lee, sal170@pitt.edu and ask for R object files, .rds, that enables you to run the code from a middle step.

-If you start the code from Section 1 and follow the rest of the codes, ___you wouldn't be able to reproduce the same figures published in the paper.___
-It is because SCTransform(), which is for the normalization and variance stabilization of molecular count data, will generate transformed data.
-So, figures you generate will be different from the figures published in the paper.

-In order to reproduce the figures published in the paper, you need to go to Section 3 - Step3d, and read a Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds," and run the rest of the codes.
+To reproduce the figures published in the paper, as we explained in Section 1, you should contact us and obtain Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds" and run the rest of the code.
-I didn't post the Seurat object file because the file size is big.
-Eamil Sanghoon Lee, sal170@pitt.edu and ask for the Seurat object file.

-> SeuratObject_WuetalBassezetal <- readRDS("SeuratObject_WuetalBassezetalIntegration.rds")

 ## Cancer-cell derived S100A11 promotes macrophage recruitment in ER+ breast cancer